Jaluus/PaperTrail/blog_post/readme.md

 ## Metrics

+Evaluating a recommendation system can be tricky - even though our model can be viewed as a classifier assigning a score to each possible author-paper pair, the vast majority of these pairs are negative samples (i.e., there should be no link between the author and the paper).
+Therefore, standard classification metrics such as accuracy or area under the ROC curve are not very informative in this setting.

 We use the standard metrics for evaluating recommendation systems: Precision@K and Recall@K.
 Precision@K measures the proportion of recommended papers in the top K that are relevant to the author, while Recall@K measures the proportion of relevant papers that are included in the top K recommendations.